-Pen Pals Animal Shelter and From the Big House to Your House Program help rehabilitate offenders and animals.
+Pen Pals Animal Shelter and From the Big House to Your House Program help rehabilitate people in prison and animals.

-The Louisiana Department of Public Safety and Corrections participates in a number of programs with a dual purpose of rehabilitating offenders and animals.
-These programs teach responsibility, compassion, and discipline and give both human and animal second chances in life.
+The Louisiana Department of Public Safety and Corrections participates in a number of programs with a dual purpose of rehabilitating people in prison and animals.
+These programs teach responsibility, compassion, and discipline and give both person and animal second chances in life.
 Dixon Correctional Institute is home to Pen Pals Animal Shelter and Adoption Center.

-Offenders at the Louisiana Correctional Institute for Women and Rayburn Correctional Center partner with Doggone Express for the “From the Big House to Your House” program, which matches pre-selected and trained offenders with shelter animals for basic training, and in some cases advanced training for clients with various disabilities.
+People imprisoned at the Louisiana Correctional Institute for Women and Rayburn Correctional Center partner with Doggone Express for the “From the Big House to Your House” program, which matches pre-selected and trained imprisoned people with shelter animals for basic training, and in some cases advanced training for clients with various disabilities.

 In 2005 Hurricane Katrina hit the state of Louisiana as a major category 3 storm.
 A conservative estimate reveals that over 50,000 animals were abandoned by their owners in New Orleans as owners fled to safety.
 While their intentions were to return within days to retrieve their beloved pets, the animals were left trapped in homes or chained to fences, braving toxic waters and 100 degree temperatures with no food or water.
 Hours became days as they waited to be rescued and reunited with their owners.